-On a clear day, the views from the top of the Tokyo Skytree can’t be beat!
-The Skytree is the tallest building in Japan as well as the tallest free-standing broadcasting tower in the world.
-It was built in 2011 to replace Tokyo Tower, a smaller, red Eiffel-Tower knockoff which was no longer tall enough to broadcast signals over the surrounding skyscrapers.
-After taking a numbered card and waiting around an hour inside the tower’s quirky shopping mall, we reached the 35th-floor observation deck at dusk, just in time to watch the lights turn on all across the city.
-For ticket prices and entrance information, visit the Skytree’s website.
+At 2,080 feet, the Tokyo Skytree is the tallest free-standing broadcast tower in the world.
+It was built in 2011 to replace Tokyo Tower, a smaller red Eiffel-Tower knockoff which was no longer able to send signals over the surrounding skyscrapers.
+I skipped the pricey combo ticket and headed straight to the Tembo Deck on the 35th floor.
+It’s hard to beat the 360-views of Tokyo from the floor-to-ceiling glass windows.
+Pro tip: arrive at dusk to watch the lights turn on all across the city.
+For current ticket prices and guide to all the floors you can access, visit the Skytree’s website.

 Great guide!
 You can really see a lot and experience a lot in Tokyo even in 35 hours, it’s insane!
 I was there just for the weekend, but it was crazy and intense!
 I managed to visit the main temples and get to the top for a night view.
 Sushi was amazing as well.